CTC3PO/portfolio-ct/portfolio-ct/README.md

-Portfolio website created using ReactBricks, Typescript NextJS and Tailswind CSS.
+Portfolio website created using React, Typescript NextJS and Tailswind CSS.